Pensions and tax

 The amount of income tax that you pay depends on your gross income (the total amount of income potentially liable to tax that you receive from all sources, including other pensions and bank or building society interest).

-You don’t pay any income tax on your gross income up to your personal allowance (the standard personal allowance for the tax year 2016-17 is £11,000, rising to £11,500 in 2017-18).Your personal allowance may be more or less than the standard figure due to a number of other factors.
+You don’t pay any income tax on your gross income up to your personal allowance (the standard personal allowance for the tax year 2017-18 is £11,500).Your personal allowance may be more or less than the standard figure due to a number of other factors.
 HM Revenue & Customs (HMRC) should tell you how much your personal allowance is each time it changes.

 If your gross income is more than your personal allowance, you're liable to pay income tax on the amount that exceeds the personal allowance.
 Different rates of income tax apply depending on the type of income and how much it is.